tianzhi0549/FCOS/README.md

 2) If you enounter out-of-memory error, please try to reduce `TEST.IMS_PER_BATCH` to 1.
 3) If you want to evaluate a different model, please change `--config-file` to its config file (in [configs/fcos](configs/fcos)) and `MODEL.WEIGHT` to its weights file.
 4) Multi-GPU inference is available, please refer to [#78](https://github.com/tianzhi0549/FCOS/issues/78#issuecomment-526990989).
+5) We improved the postprocess efficiency by using multi-label nms (see [#165](https://github.com/tianzhi0549/FCOS/pull/165)), which saves 18ms on average.
+The inference metric in the following tables has been updated accordingly.

 ## Models
 For your convenience, we provide the following trained models (more models are coming soon).